Get your career started fast!

 However, you do need to be enrolled and complete it over the first 12 months.

-At any rate, joining either organisation is fairly straightforward and requires you to provide a copy of your Cert IV, PI insurance, CIO membership, criminal history check, credit check and basic forms of ID.
+At any rate, joining either organisation is fairly straightforward and requires you to provide a copy of your Cert IV, PI insurance, AFCA membership, criminal history check, credit check and basic forms of ID.

 To give you an idea of the costs: